 A self-published professional translator and American women’s suffrage activist, Smith was the first woman to translate the Bible multiple times from its multiple original languages into English.

 Explore Chimamanda Ngozi Adichie’s novel, “We Should All Be Feminists”, as it is translated into Burmese and Chinese.

 If you’ve ever picked up an English translation of any classic Russian novel, chances are it is a copy that has once passed through the hands of Constance Garnett.

 Persepolis was not originally written in Farsi, author Marjane Satrapi’s first language, but in French; the English translation first appeared in 2003, done by her spouse Mattias Ripa.

 Although Stephen Hawking only spoke English, his linguistic motor function was at the mercy of his computer-based communication system.

 Gabriel Garcia Marquez, renowned Columbian fiction writer and pioneer of magical realism, is one of the authors who favored and supported his translators.

 During the 75+ years since its original publication, translators have attempted to ‘tame’ Antoine de Saint Exupery’s The Little Prince, turning a French novella into a literary phenomenon.

-With the debut of his newest novel, Origin, Dan Brown continues to support his professional translators, working tirelessly to make sure the tone of his work gets translated accurately.
+With the debut of his newest novel, Origin, Dan Brown continues to support his professional translators.